Historic brick warehouse office building in Portland's Central Eastside Industrial District

 Central Eastside & Close-in SE Office

-Office leasing guidance for Portland's Lloyd District — building class, transit access, parking economics, deal terms, and how to evaluate Lloyd against Downtown and suburban alternatives.
+Office leasing guidance for Portland's Central Eastside and Close-In SE — building types, parking realities, deal terms, and how to evaluate this submarket against Downtown and Lloyd alternatives.

 WHAT’S DIFFERENT ABOUT THIS SUBMARKET